 With your CV, you need to make a good first impression, fast.
-Individual style and approach may vary, but in general, we advise the following:
+In general, we advise the following:

 Use the CV to give an overview of why you are right for a particular role.